jcornaz/heron/README.md

 One must choose to use either `2d` or `3d`.
 If neither of the two features is enabled, the `PhysicsPlugin` won't be available.

+* `shape-from-mesh` Add a component to generate convex hull collision for a mesh.
 * `3d` Enable simulation on the 3 axes `x`, `y`, and `z`.
 * `2d` Enable simulation only on the first 2 axes `x` and `y`.
 * `debug-2d` Render 2d collision shapes.